isabelchoma/Final_Project/README.md

 This information that we have extracted from the dataset can help determine how much players need to be contributing to their team in order to increase their salaries.
-It would now be interesting to look at how the other half of baseball, the outfield, affects individual players salaries.
+It would now be interesting to look at the factors that affect a pitcher’s salary, as well as the factors that affect a hitter’s.
 This would differ since it would have to be specific to position in the outfield, for example a pitcher and a first baseman could not be judged on the same scale.
 There would need to be multiple forms for each position across teams and use variables like pitches, catches, forced outs, and others in order to look at the impact on their